mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 These parameters can be adjusted before or after fitting initially, however it will require re-fitting for the changes to apply.
 Factors such as the time range fitted and fixing constraint boundaries can be adjusted.

-Once the user is happy with the initial fit parameters, clicking Fit will fit the chosen function to the data.
+Once the user is happy with the initial fit parameters, clicking `Fit` will perform chosen fit to the data.
 The fit parameters will then be updated.

 To illustrate this:

-1. If not already done, load the HIFI00062798 file and add ExpDecayOsc function (see above for instructions).
+1. If not already done, load the `HIFI00062798` file and add `ExpDecayOsc` function (see above for instructions).
-2. Adjust the fit limits in the lower table, for instance set start and end times of 0.2 and 12 :math:`{\mu s}` respectively.
+2. Adjust the fit limits in the lower table, for instance set `start` and `end` times of `0.2` and `12` :math:`{\mu s}` respectively.
-3. Click on the large Fit button top of the tab.
+3. Click on the `Fit` button top of the tab.
 This process is shown in Figure 26.
-Note that a better fit can be achieved if Alpha is guessed via the grouping tab.
+Note that a better fit can be achieved if :math:`{\alpha}` is guessed via the grouping tab.
 4. The resulting plot should look like Figure 27.

 .. figure:: /images/thetabsfittingfig26.gif